BUZZ-COMMENT-Beware the big G10 FX option strike expiries this week

-Aug 22 (Reuters) - The cash hedging of soon-to-expire FX option strikes can often influence FX price action by adding to any nearby support/resistance and potentially draw and contain spot near the strikes.
+Aug 28 (Reuters) - Cash hedging of soon-to-expire option strikes can influence FX price action by adding to any nearby support/resistance and potentially drawing and containing spot, so it is worth knowing where the bigger strikes reside and when they expire.

 For more click on FXBUZ